Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 ## `assignPartition`

+The `assignPartition` function assigns the partition to the graph, when the coarsest graph is obtained.
+`k` partitions are assigned, one for each element of the `partition` vector.
-The `assignPartition` function initializes a partition vector with consecutive partition numbers starting from 1 up to `k`.
+Partition numbers are consecutive, they start from `1` and go up to `k`.
+Receives as parameter the vector `partition`.

 ## `multilevelKL`

-The `multilevelKL` function implements a multilevel graph partitioning algorithm based on the Kernighan-Lin heuristic.
-It recursively coarsens the graph, applies KL partitioning at each level, and then uncoarsens the graph.
+The `multilevelKL` function acts as a `wrapper` implementing a multilevel graph partitioning algorithm based on the Kernighan-Lin heuristic.
+It recursively coarsens the graph, uncoarsens the graph and applies KL partitioning at each level.
+It receives four paramters:
+1. the input graph to be partitioned `multilevelGraph`.
+2. the vector `partition` storing the initial partition assignments for each node.
+3. the value `partitionSize` referencing the size of the partition.
+4. the number of nodes `n` in the graph.

 For detailed usage and examples of each function, refer to the respective source code files in this repository.